HINKOKO/holbertonschool-interview/heap_extract/README.md

 Approach commonly known as "heapify-down" or "sift-down"

 The last-level-order node, (the rightmost node in bottom level) is guaranteed to have smaller or equal values compared ot its child node, which will make the process of "heapify-down" more efficient. <br>
-Hopefully, Alexa Orrico told us to do so, because if we were to replace with a random node, we certainly might need mire swaps and comparisions everywhere in the Galaxy to reach a stable heap-property.
+Hopefully, **Alexa Orrico** told us to do so, because if we were to replace with a random node, we certainly might need more swaps and comparisions everywhere in the Galaxy to reach a stable heap-property.

 Okay it might seems conterintuitive to replace the root of **max** heap with a **smaller** value, but it ensures our new "temp-root" **sink-down** to its proper position and BASTA.